operasoftware/devopera/src/_drafts/2016-03-02-web-bluetooth-intro.md

 	</video>
 </figure>

-There is an explosion of electronic devices nowadays, and with many of them, it's possible to interact with them via [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_low_energy), or BLE.
+There is an explosion of electronic devices nowadays, and with many of them, it’s possible to interact with them via [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_low_energy), or BLE.
 However, installing a separate app for interacting with every single bluetooth gadget is impractical.
 What if we could communicate with them through a web browser?
 The Web Bluetooth API aims to do exactly that with a promise-based API, which allows you to interact with many BLE enabled devices.
 This is also great for companies intending to launch new gadgets, as instead of spending time and money on developing a separate app for multiple platforms, they can offer interaction with their gadget in a cross-platform manner, as it could be controlled directly from a web page.

 ## The Web Bluetooth API